Where to go apple picking in Ontario 2023

 Great Lakes Farms

-Located in Elgin County’s Port Stanley, family-owned Great Lakes Farm grow 15 varieties of apples, including Zestar! apples ripen early in the season, are juicy and crisp with a zesty flavour and are great for baking pies.
+Located in Elgin County’s Port Stanley, family-owned Great Lakes Farm grows 15 varieties of apples, including Zestar.
+These crisp and zesty apples ripen early in the season and are great for baking pies.

 The Family Fun Farm is a dedicated playground with fun activities for adults and kids.